wacncontent/CustomizeTool/removeCommentOutput/includes/data-factory-type-repeatability-for-relational-sources.md

 	    "sqlReaderQuery": "$$Text.Format('select * from MyTable where timestampcolumn >= \\'{0:yyyy-MM-dd HH:mm\\' AND timestampcolumn < \\'{1:yyyy-MM-dd HH:mm\\'', WindowStart, WindowEnd)"
 	  },

-The above query will read data from ‘MyTable’ that falls in the slice duration range.
+The above query will read data from âMyTableâ that falls in the slice duration range.
 Re-run of this slice would also always ensure this behavior.

 In other cases, you may wish to read the entire Table (suppose for one time move only) and may define the sqlReaderQuery as follows: